racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Components/Home/CoreComponents/PostgreSQL.md

 # PostgreSQL

 PostgreSQL is an open source relational database.
 Typically it is used to store and retrieve data of a data model.
-In PyLabs, it is used together with OSIS for storing OSIS views.
+In Pylabs, it is used together with OSIS for storing OSIS views.

 ## PostgreSQL Users